seriohub/vui-docs/docs/getting-started/overview.md

 # Overview

-Vui provides a web interface to interact with Velero, simplifying the following operations:
+VUI provides a web interface for interacting with Velero, simplifying the following operations:

-- Switching between different clusters (requires core)
+- Switching between different clusters (requires Velero-Core)
+- Backups management
+- Restores management
+- Schedules management
-- Backup management
+- Pod Volume Backup management
-- Restore management
+- Pod Volume Restore management
+- Real-time Backups/Restores monitoring
+- Real time Server Status Requests data
-- Schedule management
+- Download Requests management
-- Retrieving backup location information
-- Retrieving snapshot location information
+- Real time Delete Backup Requests data
-- Storage class mapping
+- Storage class map
 - Restic features (check locks, unlock, unlock --remove-all)

-Below is a brief description of the modules that make up the VUI project:
+- Multi cluster monitoring (require the core)
+- Notifications

+## VUI Components

+VUI consists of multiple modules, each serving a specific function:

-- **Velero-API** is the agent to be installed on each cluster.
-Velero-API is designed to communicate with Kubernetes and the Velero client within the Kubernetes environment.
+- **Velero-API** – An agent installed on each cluster.
-- **Velero-UI** is the web interface.
-The UI interface can be used by connecting directly to the agents or to the core for centralized management.
+- **Velero-UI** – The web interface.
+It can connect either directly to the agents or to Velero-Core for centralized management.
-- **Velero-Watchdog** is the microservice responsible for monitoring the status of Velero in Kubernetes environments and alerting when something is not working:
+- **Velero-Watchdog** – A microservice that monitors Velero’s status in Kubernetes environments and triggers alerts when issues arise:
-  - Backups status monitoring
+  - Backup status monitoring
-  - Schedules change monitoring
+  - Schedule change monitoring
-  - Notification alert for immediate action.
-Available plugins:
+  - Notification alerts for immediate action
-    - Email
-    - Telegram
-    - Slack
-- **Velero-Core** is the core component that enables centralized multi-cluster management.
-Through the core, you can switch between clusters and view the Velero status of all clusters where the agent is deployed via the core dashboard. `Not released`
+- **Velero-Core** – The central component for multi-cluster management.
+Through Velero-Core, you can switch between clusters and monitor Velero’s status across all connected clusters via a centralized dashboard. `Not yet released`.

-Following are some screenshots of Vui.

 ## Environment

-The project is developed, tested and put into production on several clusters with the following configurations:
+The project has been developed, tested, and deployed across multiple clusters with the following configurations:

-- Kubernetes v1.28.x/v1.30.x
+- **Kubernetes** ≥ v1.28.x
-- Velero Server 1.11.1/Client v1.11.1
+- **Velero Server** ≥ v1.11.1
-- Velero Server 1.12.1/Client v1.12.1
-- Velero Server 1.13.2/Client v1.13.2